Who should attend

 - Identify post-workshop support and resources.

-For non-attendance/cancellation of a course with, the following charges will apply, unless the registrant nominates a colleague (who meets the eligibility criteria for the course) to attend in their place.
+The following charges will apply for non-attendance at a workshop with cost unless the registrant nominates a colleague (who meets the eligibility criteria for the course) to attend in their place.

-Please note for non-attendance due to illness or caring responsibilities, reasonable evidence will be required to waive the non-attendance fee.
+Please note that non-attendance due to illness or caring responsibilitie will require reasonable evidence to waive the non-attendance fee.

 A requirement of the registration process is to discuss and obtain the following from your supervisor: